nebtex/menshend/README.md

 ## Thanks

-especial thanks to the below projects, without them menshend would not exist
+without the projects in this list, menshend would not exist

-vault

-vulcan

-chisel

-swagger

-kubernetes
+- [Vault](https://github.com/hashicorp/vault), that act as the central policy manager

+- [Oxy](https://github.com/vulcand/oxy),  the heart of the proxy strategy

+- [Chisel](https://github.com/jpillora/chisel), we use a adapted version of chisel for create the secure tunnels (port forward strategy)

+- Kubernetes and swagger, the api and the cli tool is inspired on kubernetes and we wrote it with swagger

 ## Contribution